New Consular Fees in Effect on September 12, 2014

 Photocopies: Please bring photocopies of your birth, marriage and police certificates for the interview.

 Visa Fee: If the fee has not been paid for you in the United States, be prepared to pay the non-refundable visa fee at the Consular section at the time of the interview.
-We can only accept payment in one currency, you must pay the total entirely in U.S. dollars or entirely in Nepalese rupees.
-Fee is accepted in cash only.
-Fees that are typically paid in the United States are quoted below in U.S. dollars.
-Fees that are typically paid at the U.S. Embassy are quoted below in Nepali rupees.
+We can only accept payment in one currency.
+You must pay the total entirely in U.S. dollars or entirely in Nepalese rupees.
+The fee must be paid in cash.

 |Type of Visa||Processing Fee|